KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 The `display: none` declaration and the `hidden` HTML attribute do the same thing: they visually remove an element from the rendering tree _and_ from the accessibility tree.

-What’s nice about the `hidden` attribute is that you can mask content entirely through HTML without having to write any CSS, which can be handy in some context.
+What’s nice about the `hidden` attribute is that you can mask content entirely through HTML without having to write any CSS, which can be handy in some contexts.

 {% info %} Interesting fact shared by [Aurélien Levy](https://twitter.com/goetsu): removed content with these methods can still be vocalized when referenced via `aria-describedby` or `aria-labelledby`.
 This can be handy to avoid double-vocalization.
 For instance, if a field references a text node via `aria-describedby`, this content can safely be hidden (with `hidden`, `display: none` or even `aria-hidden="true"`) so that it cannot be discovered normally, but still be announced when the field is focused. {% endinfo %}